Thomas Haller Cooper: Military life

 Cooper was badly wounded in both legs fighting the Red Army during February 1943.
 He was carried back by his men to Schablinov.
 From there he was evacuated via Narva, Riga and Königsberg to Bad Muskau, a small town located near Görlitz.
 Cooper was awarded the Wound Badge in Silver, becoming the only Englishman to receive a German combat decoration during the Second World War.
 He was transferred to the British Free Corps and was soon promoted to Oberscharführer, assigned to a transit camp for new recruits at a villa in the Grunewald, Berlin.
 In November 1944 he was dismissed from the British Free Corps, arrested for "various heinous anti-Nazi crimes", and taken to the depot of the Panzergrenadier training battalion of the Leibstandarte Adolf Hitler, where he spent the next six months working for the Feldjägerkorps.

+Prosecution

 After the war, Cooper was tried for high treason at the Central Criminal Court in January 1946 and sentenced to hang.
+At his trial, according to the judge, Cooper admitted that he had "trained people to kill our sons and those of our Allies and our soldiers."
 An appeal failed, but days before his scheduled execution, the sentence was commuted to life imprisonment "on the grounds that [he] had been [a follower] in treason rather than [a leader]."
 The trial is covered in Rebecca West's The Meaning of Treason.
 The depositions from Cooper's trial are held at the National Archives under reference CRIM 1/484 and his pardon is held under reference CRIM 1/585/142.
 The Home Office and Security Service files on Cooper are held by the National Archives under references HO 45/25805 and KV 2/254 1939 Nov 01-1946 Jul 20 respectively.